Admissions

 Q: I see a financial hold on my account – who do I contact to clear the hold or discuss where the hold is coming from?

-A: For Financial Aid questions, contact the Office of Student Financial Services.
+A: For Financial Aid questions, contact the Office of Student Financial Aid.
 All students are assigned a financial aid officer to help answer their financial aid questions.

 Georgetown University